katblankart/katblankart.github.io/_pages/resources.md

 author_profile: true
 ---

+## Prompt Engineering in Health Economics - Miniworkshop

+Link to page

 ## Reproducible research in health care and elsewhere

 ### A concise guide to reproducible research using secondary data